KaiHoshijo/BuffOverflowSimulator/README.md

 ```
 Depending on the homework, the following instructions (or functions) will change.
 ### How is the stack implemented?
-The simulator has a stack that is 4-bytes long, where it grows down from the high address of 0xffff to 0x0000.
+The simulator has a stack that is 4-bytes long, where it grows down from the high address of 0xffff to 0x2000.
 This simulator does not support heap memory as it is outside the scope of the project.
-More so, the stack is implemented with a hash map, where the address is an integer key while the stack's value is stored as the associated value.
+The stack is used within an integer array, where the index is supposed to represent the address and the value is the associated value.
 ### How many registers are implemented?
 The 4-byte reigsters implemented are described below:
 - ip: The simulator will execute the instruction that this register is set to (must be a multiple of 4)